nanoninja/docker-nginx-php-mongo/README.md

-# Nginx PHP MongoDB
+# Nginx PHP Mongo

-Docker running Nginx, PHP-FPM, MongoDB.
+Docker running Nginx, PHP-FPM, Mongo.

 **THIS ENVIRONMENT SHOULD ONLY BE USED FOR DEVELOPMENT!**